DrJupiter/ML-OPS-FINAL-24/reports/README.md

 Our model handling code consists of our model creation and model training files.
 We have removed the visualization code, as we deemed no visualizations other than WandB were needed.
 Additionally, we have removed the notebooks and docs folder because we did not use any notebooks or mkdocs in our project.
-We have added a FastAPI and Dockerfiles folder that contains code for running our FastAPI and Docker images.
+We have added a FastAPI and Dockerfiles folder that contains code for running our FastAPI and building our Docker images.
-						- OBS are we using these or??

 ### Question 6